brackendev/SwiftPlayground-Pharo/README.md

 Due to instability with Xcode's Swift Playgrounds, this robust Swift code runner was implemented for Pharo.
-It also has the added benefits of working with Swift output in the powerful Pharo environment and accessing Swift ASTs.
+It also brings the benefits of working with Swift output in the powerful Pharo environment and accessing Swift ASTs.

 - - -